Steamboat/python-gcp-etl/README.md

 request_to_pubsub.py - Consume a request with a JSON payload.
 Unpack the payload, inspect for a few values, and repack for a PUB/SUB topic.

-broker_for_pubsub.py - Pub/Sub will keep trying until an HTTP route returns a 200.
+http_subscriber -  Pub/Sub will keep trying until an HTTP route returns a 200.
 This means that poorly-formed messages can ricochet through the system causing errors to be over-represented.
 This function consumes 400 (Bad Request / validation failed json) and 500 (server error) responses and notifies an admin, rather than retrying.

-i_need_an_adult.py - (TODO) So you've gone and done a real bad?
-Call in the big guns with 3 severity levels:
-1 - annoyances.
-2 - onto the engineering queue.
-3 - stop everything.
-May actually be a logging alert...
+Erroneous messages are dropped in a dead-letter queue for a later pull subscriber.

 <!-- LICENSE -->
 ## License

-This project is covered under the Do What The F*ck You Want To Public License.
+This project is covered under the [Do What The F*ck You Want To Public License](http://www.wtfpl.net/).
 So act accordingly.

 <!-- CONTACT -->